 Other signs of Marfan Syndrome

-Lung changes: The changes in lung tissue that occur with Marfan syndrome increase the risk of asthma, emphysema, bronchitis, pneumonia and collapsed lung.
+Lung changes: The changes in lung tissue that occur with Marfan syndrome increase the risk of asthma, emphysema (Chronic Obstructive Lung Disease, COPD), bronchitis, pneumonia and collapsed lung.

 Skin changes: Decreased elasticity of the skin cause stretch marks to occur even without changes in weight.